weskempa-liferay/liferay-object-data-dashboards/README.md

 ## Remote App (Custom Element) - Option 3, Javascript Resources Added to Document Library

-Similar as Option 2, however once the files are created they are added to the Liferay Document Library and hosted using Resource URLs.
+Similar to Option 2, however once the files are created they are added to the Liferay Document Library and hosted using Resource URLs.